Welcome to 4-H – we are so glad you’re here!

 - Choose Projects that your youth are interested in through 4HOnline.
-When you choose these projects you will then be added to the project email lists, so this is a very important task to do in order to stay in the loop with some of the different projects!
+When you choose these projects, you will then be added to the project email lists, so this is a critical task to do to stay in the loop with some of the different projects!

 - Check out resources (literature) through the Jackson County Extension Office by contacting the 4-H Program Coordinator.

 - Read our newsletter to get caught up on all things 4-H in Jackson County!

 - Remember important deadlines.